cose-wg/Examples/README.md

 * cbc-mac-examples - Contians Mac and Mac0 examples related to the AES CBC Mac algorithm

+* chacha-poly-examples - Contains Enveloped and Encrypt examples related to the ChaCha-Poly1305 algorithm

+* ecdh-direct-examples - Contains Enveloped and MAC examples related to the ECDH key managment algorithm where no key wrap algorithm is used

+* ecdh-wrap-examples - Contains Enveloped and MAC examples related to the ECDH key managment algorithm where a key wrap algorithm is used

 * ecdsa-examples - Contains Sign and Sign0 examples related to the ECDSA signature algorithm

+* encrypted-tests - Contains Encrypt test examples

 * hkdf-aes-examples - Contains Enveloped and Mac examples related to the use of direct key with the HKDF-AES recipient algorithms